knowit-finland-javascript-guild/cdk-with-typescript/README.md

 Do the following

 1. Destroy currently deployed Stacks with
-   `cdklocal destroy --force`
+   `cdklocal destroy --all --force`
 2. Create the class `DevStage` (that extends cdk.Stage) into a new file: `lib/stages/dev-stage.ts`
 3. Create the class `ProdStage` (that extends cdk.Stage) into a new file: `lib/stages/prod-stage.ts`
 4. In the DevStage constructor,